Minneapolis Home Improvement Programs

 If you would like to be notified when applications become available, please register your request here.
 RLP Notification Request

-Emergency loans are funding of last resort for when no other financing options are available.
+Emergency repair programs are funding of last resort for when no other financing options are available.

 Eligible improvements include but not limited to repairs to a property damaged because of events beyond the Borrower’s control or as necessitated by a systems or structural failure such as:

 - Failure of the heating, electrical, ventilation, or plumbing/septic system;